Fair Labor Standards Act (FLSA) Glossary & FAQs

 Detailed information about each exemption can be found in the Department of Labor's Exemption under FLSA fact sheet.
-Upon the effective date of December 1, 2016, the salary threshold is changing to $913 per week and the highly compensated employee annual salary requirement will be $134,004.
+As of December 1, 2016, the minimum salary threshold for exemption is $913 per week.

 Will my position change to university support staff if I change to non-exempt?